snu-mllab/preemptive-robustification/README.md

 python attack_white_box.py --config ./configs/cifar10_l2_rand.yaml
 ```

-You can specify the attack setting by changing ```Attack (eval)``` section in each yaml file.
+You can specify the attack setting by modifying ```Evaluation``` section in each yaml file.
 The default attack setting is 20-step PGD.